About the CECW

 Bunker Hill Community College students visiting the Museum of African American History, Boston

 BHCC's Center for Equity and Cultural Wealth draws on the College’s nationally recognized work to design culturally inclusive learning environments that value the strengths of our diverse students, faculty, staff and local communities.
 The Center engages the campus in culturally relevant scholarship, practice and advocacy focused on achieving equitable outcomes for all students.
 Through a multifaceted and intersectional campus-wide conversation, The Center explores the ways in which meaningful community partnerships, equity-minded practices and culturally-grounded pedagogies can be enacted to foster the success of all students and members of the College community.

-For the last two years, the Center for Equity and Cultural Wealth (CECW) has hosted an annual Institute in May.
+For the last four years, the Center for Equity and Cultural Wealth (CECW) has hosted an annual Institute in the spring.
 The Institute brings together higher education faculty, staff and administrators, artists, community-based organizations, K-12 educators and cultural institutions to explore scholarship and practice that supports equity outcomes and values community cultural wealth.